 - Before you go to bed, have your gratitude journal or notebook ready.
 If you prefer typing into an app, see the Resource Section after this post for apps recommendation.

 - Reflect your day and think of 3 things that went well for you during the day.

-That’s about it.
-That’s what you do in this exercise.
-But remember!
-It doesn’t have to be a grand thing like winning a trophy or getting promoted.
+It’s that simple!
+Also, it doesn’t have to be a grand thing like winning a trophy or getting promoted.
 For me, being able to poop daily is a great achievement.
 I thank my digestive system for that…and eating well of course.